 - 1 (10 oz) bag of frozen sweet corn

 - 1 cup shredded coconut

 - 8 dashes hot sauce we prefer the Mexican-style Valentina

 - Salt & pepper to taste

-- 1 box Jiffy cornbread prepared according to package directions (uses 1/3 cup milk + 1 egg)
+- 1 box Jiffy cornbread prepared according to package directions uses ⅓ cup milk + 1 egg OR Homemade buttermilk cornbread

-Add the chicken, corn, coconut, and chicken stock and bring to a simmer.
+- Add the chicken, corn, shredded coconut, and chicken stock and bring to a simmer.
 Cook for 30 minutes.

-To serve: Crumble one corn muffin into each soup bowl.
+- To serve: Crumble one cornbread muffin into each soup bowl.
 Ladle the hot soup over the top and garnish with fresh green onions.
 Alternatively, serve the cornbread as a side for the soup.

 Easy Homemade CornbreadYou could use a box of Jiffy cornbread to serve as a side for this soup but I'd actually strongly recommend trying Grandma's buttermilk cornbread recipe instead.
 It is fast and easy and you could even double batch it for plenty of extras.